The so called age of austerity may not be anything especially novel to those working in local government.

 What both of these examples highlight especially is how keeping the customer in touch with progress towards a solution and making their interactions with their council as efficient as possible can improve their experience and impression of their local authority.
 More demanding customers who are used to interacting with private sector services online will understandably expect more responsive public services from their local authority.

 Local authorities may have streamlined and made significant savings in recent years but they will not escape the need to make further savings in the future.
-"Doing more for less" has become something of a mantra for those working in the pubic sector but it may be especially pertinent for those in local government.
+"Doing more for less" has become something of a mantra for those working in the public sector but it may be especially pertinent for those in local government.

 The Decentralisation and Localism Bill is a key plank of the coalition government's programme and the Conservative localism agenda.
 The Bill aims to give local authorities more autonomy over their budgets and services such as planning.
 However, with that autonomy comes responsibility and delivering that effectively will mean even more pressure on local authorities' finances.